Reading material#

 Week 12: Numpy and matplotlib#

-A good introduction to NumPy is provided by W3Schools Introduction to NumPy.
+A good place to start is the Numpy Absolute Beginners Tutorial.
+Another good introduction to NumPy is provided by W3Schools Introduction to NumPy.

 Week 13: Modules#